Making payments from project bank accounts

 If you're a subcontractor and having difficulty getting paid, read these dispute resolution options.

-You can also notify the Queensland Building and Construction Commission (QBCC) using the PBA complaint form (PDF, 802KB).
+You can also notify the Queensland Building and Construction Commission (QBCC) via the QBCC website.

 Note: Suppliers are not paid from the PBA.
 Head contractors should pay suppliers according to existing contractual arrangements.
 If you're unsure if you have suppliers or subcontractors, read the criteria for a PBA.